arminc/terraform-ecs/README.md

 ## What is ECS

 ECS stands for EC2 Container Service and is the AWS platform for running Docker containers.
 The full documentation about ECS can be found [here][1], the development guide can be found [here][2].
-A more fun read: [The Hitchhiker's Guide to AWS ECS and Docker][7]
+A more fun read can be found at [The Hitchhiker's Guide to AWS ECS and Docker][7]

-This repository is not about comparing ECS against other solutions but to understand ECS it is good to state the obvious differences and that is all that this is.

-ECS can be compared with [Kubernetes][3] or [DC/OS Mesos][4].
-The biggest two differences between ECS and the other two are that ECS can not be run on-prem and it lacks advanced features.
+To understand ECS it is good to state the obvious differences against the competitors like [Kubernetes][3] or [DC/OS Mesos][4].
+The mayor differences are that ECS can not be run on-prem and that it lacks advanced features.
 These two differences can either been seen as weakness or as strengths.

 ### AWS specific

 You can not run ECS on-prem because it is an AWS service and not installable software.
-This makes it easier to maintain and to setup, than hosting your own Kubernetes or Mesos on-prem or in the cloud.
+This makes it easier to maintain and setup than hosting your own Kubernetes or Mesos on-prem or in the cloud.
 Although it is a service it's not the same as [Google hosted Kubernetes][5].
 Why?
-Google really offers Kubernetes as a SAAS, you don't manage anything on the infra part while ECS actually requires slaves and therefore infra.
+Google really offers Kubernetes as a SAAS, you don't manage any infrastructure while ECS actually requires slaves and therefore infrastructure.

 What is the difference between running your own Kubernetes or Mesos?
-The lack of maintenance of the master nodes.
+That is the lack of maintenance of the master nodes.
 You are only responsible for allowing the EC2 nodes to connect to ECS and ECS does the rest.
-Making the ECS slave nodes replaceable and allowing low maintenance by using standard AWS ECS optimized OS and other building blocks like autoscale etc..
+This makes the ECS slave nodes replaceable and allows for low maintenance by using the standard AWS ECS optimized OS and other building blocks like autoscale etc..

 ### Advanced features

 Although it misses some advanced features ECS plays well with other AWS services to provide simple but powerful deployments.
 This makes the learning curve less high for DevOps teams to run their own infrastructure.
 You could argue that if you are trying to do complex stuff in ECS you are either making it unnecessary complex or ECS does not fit your needs.

 Having said that ECS does have a possibility to be used like a Kubernetes or Mesos by using [Blox][6].
-Blox is essentially a set of tools that allow you to do advanced stuff with ECS.
+Blox is essentially a set of tools that allows more control on the cluster and advanced deployment strategies.

 ## ECS infra